 She placed a hand on my cheek.
 “Because I raised you.”
 Shortly thereafter, she was gone.

 I reached down and picked up the bonnet that was resting on the plot.
-Taking the ribbons used to tie the headgear under the chin, I wrapped the bonnet as well as I could around my mother’s tombstone.
+Taking the ribbons she used to tie the headgear underneath her chin, I wrapped the bonnet as well as I could around my mother’s tombstone.

 How long I stood there I could not say.
-Time had no meaning to me at the moment.
-It could have been minutes, days, months, or years, it all meant the same to me.
-I almost could not bear to leave hear grave.
+Time had no meaning to me at that moment.
+It could have been minutes, days, months, or years, it was all the same to me.
+I almost could not bear to leave her grave.

 Yet, a resounding thought echoed in my head.
 It provided me the resolve I needed to depart.
 With a final adieu, I promised my mother I would always remember her.
 After reciting a short prayer, I turned around and made my way home.

 It was the early morning when I left, exactly what time or what day or what year, I could not say.
 The skies were clear.
 The wind had ceased.
 The sun’s rays somehow managed to force their way through the trees and made the forest floor shine.